baisinthehole/Client-Server/README.md

 The only boost library that I'm using is Thread.
 I see that this is updated in 1.60.0, so it's possible this code doesn't work with an earlier version of boost.

-I'm only using a static library "thread.hpp", so there's no need to build anything.
+Instructions how to build the library should be available on the website

 ------------------------------